-The field of 64 is split into 16 four man pods and they play round robin matches Wednesday through Friday.
-The player with the best record moves on to the round of 16 and the remaining players play single elimination matches on Saturday and Sunday.
+The field of 64 is split into 16 four-man pods who play round robin matches Wednesday through Friday.
+The player with the best record moves on to the round of 16, and the remaining players play single elimination matches on Saturday and Sunday.
 If there is a tie, a sudden death playoff is held to determine who advances to the round of 16.

 The pros and cons of today’s format:

 Every player plays three rounds, allowing fans and viewers to see the PGA Tour’s best for three rounds.